 Voting Process.
 In a contested election, the vote shall be by secret ballot under the supervision of a member of the Elections Committee.

 Election vote.
-Elections will be determined by the vote of those Council members present in person and voting.
+Elections will be determined by the vote of those Council members present..
 A candidate who receives the largest number of votes cast shall be elected.
 Absentee votes shall not be permitted in any election to the Council positions.

 If the election vote results in a tie, a run-off election shall be held until a candidate receives the largest number of votes, who then shall be elected.